 A study of the problem of evil and its philosophical challenge to religious thought.
 This course focuses on classic theodicies and on contemporary debates concerning the implications for evil for the question of the existence of God and of the logical coherence of theism.
-Prerequisites: PH 111.112
+Prerequisites: PH 103, 108

-PH 424 Advanced Issues in Christian Ethics Selected studies in various specialized areas within this discipline.
-Prerequisites: PH 1 (or by special permission) 3 hours 11, 112, 311 PR 205 Preaching I An introduction to the basic principles of sermon preparation with special focus on the method.
-Prerequisites: BL 111; 2 semesters of OT or NT Survey (BL 101, 102, 151, 15) PR 206 Preaching II An introduction to the major models of sermon delivery.
-The student will have opp practical experience in delivering the Word of God.
-Prerequisite: PR 205 3 hours portunity for PR 211 History of Preaching An overview of the most important preachers in history, as well as an examin- development of new trends in rhetoric and communication arts.
-Prerequisite: PR 205 PR 281 Survey of Pastoral Leadership I An experiential learning course at an approved site.
-This course gives the student an op serve three hours a week through participating in pastoral ministry and care.
-1/2 hour PR 282 Survey of Pastoral Leadership II A continuation of PR 281.
-Prerequisite: PR 281 l/2 hour PR 305 Evangelistic Preaching A study of the principles and practice of evangelistic preaching.
-The study will analyze th of important evangelists of the past and present.
-Prerequisites: PR 205, 206 3 hours ne preaching PR 306 Doctrinal Preaching A study of effective presentation of Christian doctrine through preaching.
-Prerequisi 206 3 hours tes: PR 205, PR 311 Exegesis and Exposition This course gives special attention to how one moves from exegesis to exposition scriptural genres.
-Prerequisites: PR 205, 206, LN 231 3 hours n in various PR 321 Preaching from the Old Testament Students will be guided in the hermeneutics of preaching from the Old Testament, preparing sermons from selected Old Testament books.
-Prerequisites: BL 101, 102, P PR 332 Preaching from the Gospels A study of Jesus' own approach to preaching, and of how to prepare sermons from the f Prerequisites: BL 151, PR 205, 206 3 hours our Gospels.
-PR 381 Survey of Expository Preaching I An experiential learning course at an approved site.
-This course gives the student an opserve three hours a week through participating in a preaching and teaching program.
-PR 282 PR 382 Survey of Expository Preaching II A continuation of PR 381.
-Prerequisite: PR 381 l/2 hour PR 401 Advanced Expository Preaching An analysis of more complex matters in preaching, such as the demeanor of the preac context of preaching.
+PH 424 Advanced Issues in Christian Ethics

+Selected studies in various specialized areas within this discipline.
+Prerequisites: PH 103, 108, 311 (or by special permission)

+PH 431 The Christian Worldview

+An in depth examination of the Christian worldview and how the Christian worldview informs daily decisions.
+This course will explore the ways in which the Christian worldview forms a Christian's outlook on religion, government, culture, art, philosophy, nutrition, law, ecology, science, and education.
+Prerequisites: PH 103, 108

+PR 205 Preaching I

+An introduction to the basic principles of sermon preparation with special focus on the expository method.
+Prerequisites: BL 111; 2 semesters of OT or NT Survey (BL 101, 102, 151, 152)

+PR 206 Preaching II

+An introduction to the major models of sermon delivery.
+The student will have opportunity for practical experience in delivering the Word of God.
+Prerequisite: PR 205

+PR 211 History of Preaching

+An overview of the most important preachers in history, as well as an examination of the development of new trends in rhetoric and communication arts.
+Prerequisite: PR 205

+PR 281 Survey of Pastoral Leadership I

+An experiential learning course at an approved site.
+This course gives the student an opportunity to serve three hours a week through participating in pastoral ministry and care.

+PR 282 Survey of Pastoral Leadership II

+A continuation of PR 281.
+Prerequisite: PR 281

+PR 305 Evangelistic Preaching

+A study of the principles and practice of evangelistic preaching.
+The study will analyze the preaching of important evangelists of the past and present.
+Prerequisites: PR 205, 206

+PR 306 Doctrinal Preaching

+A study of effective presentation of Christian doctrine through preaching.
+Prerequisites: PR 205, 206

+PR 311 Exegesis and Exposition

+This course gives special attention to how one moves from exegesis to exposition in various scriptural genres.
+Prerequisites: PR 205, 206, LN 231

+PR 321 Preaching from the Old Testament

+Students will be guided in the hermeneutics of preaching from the Old Testament, as well as in preparing sermons from selected Old Testament books.
+Prerequisites: BL 101, 102, PR 205, 206

+PR 332 Preaching from the Gospels

+A study of Jesus' own approach to preaching, and of how to prepare sermons from the four Gospels.
+Prerequisites: BL 151, PR 205, 206

+PR 381 Survey of Expository Preaching I

+An experiential learning course at an approved site.
+This course gives the student an opportunity to serve three hours a week through participating in a preaching and teaching program.
+Prerequisite: PR 282

+PR 382 Survey of Expository Preaching II A continuation of PR 381.
+Prerequisite: PR 381

+PR 401 Advanced Expository Preaching

+An analysis of more complex matters in preaching, such as the demeanor of the preacher and the context of preaching.
 This course also examines alternative styles of preaching.
+Prerequisites: PR 205, 206

-Preve 205, 206 PR 481 Preaching Practicum I An experiential learning course at an approved site.
-This course gives the student an ac of involvement in a teaching and preaching program.
-Prerequisite: PR 382 1/2 hour lvanced level
+PR 481 Preaching Practicum I

+An experiential learning course at an approved site.
+This course gives the student an advanced level of involvement in a teaching and preaching program.
+Prerequisite: PR 382